JanSuran03/tornado/README.md

 ```

 If you look at the previous example,
-Note that you can put more items of tornado hiccup to a list and the compiler will evaluate each item of
+Note that you can put more items of Tornado hiccup to a list and the compiler will evaluate each item of
 the list.
 Does not work for items nested in vectors, but it works if above are only lists and sequences.

 => You can create a separate namespace, e.g. my-project.css.core, where you can refer all the CSS hiccups:
 (def styles (list ns1/styles ns2/styles ns3/styles ...))   => This makes managing all the CSS much simpler.